Innomar SES-2000 quattro Sub-Bottom Profiler

 |Auxiliary Outputs||trigger, bottom track, analogue LF|

-- SLF full waveform data acquisition (sub-bottom data)
+- 24 bit SLF full waveform data acquisition (sub-bottom data)

 - Multi-ping mode for maintaining a high pulse rate in deep waters